The GMI contains both historical and current data, starting in 1990 and ending in the most recent year for which data were available.

 The Method of the GMI

 Generally, the GMI provides further detailed analyses of specific regional or national developments.
-BICC’s aim is to contribute towards the debate on militarisation and to highlight the often inconsistent distribution of resources.
+The goal of bicc is to contribute towards the debate on militarisation and to highlight the often inconsistent distribution of resources.

 In several countries, excessive militarisation hinders the necessary structural change of the economic and social framework conditions and enforces development deficits in its industry and agriculture.
 On the other hand, a low degree of militarisation can also be problematic and thus hinder development as it can point to fundamental deficits in the security sector.
 A weak or not functioning security sector cannot prevent violence and conflicts which negatively affect the population and its development as it cannot successfully enforce and uphold a monopoly of violence.
 One result is often fragile and weak states in which economic growth and development cannot prosper.